edit on github↗

 print(f"Run ID: {result.execution_id}")

-That’s it. runtime.run() wraps the entire graph execution as a single managed run on the Agentspan server.
+runtime.run() registers the graph execution as a managed run on the Agentspan server.
+The graph logic stays identical — Agentspan wraps the execution lifecycle around it.

 What you gain